Influenza vaccine for adults

 • pregnant people

-• anyone with mental illness such as schizophrenia or those currently accessing mental health services.
+• mental health conditions such as schizophrenia or those currently accessing mental health and addiction services

 Also see common questions about the flu vaccine.